We’re talking about books about refugees. Do you want to tell me your first choice?

 “We need to change the paradigm in the way that we think about migration and about refugees.”

 In Western societies, we have decreasing populations.
 We have a working-age population that is getting smaller, and a retirement population that is getting bigger.
 There are more people to care for and there are fewer people to care for them and to pay the taxes that are needed to pay for the institutions that look after people in their old age.
 For that reason, people from other parts of the world can be a solution to this kind of challenge.
-Once we start to think in those kinds of terms, that will lead to Western countries making it easier for people to cross borders and, in the process, cut down on the smuggling business.
+Once we start to think in those kinds of terms, that will lead to Western countries making it easier for people to cross borders and, in

 But, obviously, in the current climate, with Trump on the rise, with Marine Le Pen on the rise, with Viktor Orban on the rise in Europe, and UKIP in the UK, we are a long way from the ideas that I’ve just set out.
 But if people are genuinely interested in cutting down smuggling, then personally I find it a bit disingenuous to talk in terms of arresting smugglers, or smugglers being the cause of migration.
 Smugglers are the side-effect, and the smuggling business that he says is worth between 5 and 7 billion dollars, is a side-effect of Western policy and Western thinking about human movement.